 It pays to be self sufficient when staying in Glen Rosa as there are no shops or hostelries.
 The nearest pub is in Brodick but it is well worth the walk even if your legs are a bit tired after a day of walking in the hills and glens.

 The Ormidale Hotel is your source for nourishing meals and real ales and you can also relax there after a hard day on the hills listening to live music or testing your general knowledge with their pub quizzes.

-If you arrive in June, there is also a good chance of partaking in the Folk Festival 19th Isle of Arran Folk Festival
+If you arrive in June, there is also a good chance of partaking in the Folk Festival Folk Festival 2016

 Walking up Glen Rosa is an inspiring introduction to this area of Arran.
 The empty glen is overlooked on both western and eastern sides by ridges that lead the eye onwards and upwards towards the north and their culmination in the heights of Cir Mhor (798 metres) a pyramidical sight to gladden the eyes all the way up the glen.

 The trail splits before the head of the glen and you need to choose to go either left up Fionn Choire or right up onto the saddle that connects Cir Mhor with the lower slopes of the North Goatfell ridge.
 Either way is just as enjoyable.